-presume they could also be waived in others like it, leading to a potential proliferation of retail-style wineries in this rural area (and others in the County) that are also allowed to bring additional commercial type uses into rural agricultural areas.
+retail-style wineries in this rural areas (and others in the County) that are also allowed to bring additional commercial type uses into rural agricultural areas.
 As far as the Commission is aware, this application is the first new winery project of this type in the County's coastal zone in the last roughly two decades, 11 and the second overall in the County's coastal zone, 12 and as such its importance is intensified in that respect, including in terms of the potential for a decision here to be seen as indicative of the Commission's position on such projects more generally, and the way in which this could lead to cumulative adverse rural and agricultural impacts of the type identified for this specific case.
-Experience with projects outside the coastal zone in San Luis Obispo County indicates that these types of retailstyle wineries (with public tours, tasting, and sales) have significantly and adversely altered the rural and agricultural resource values and character of these areas, and such experience can provide a relevant cautionary tale for proposals inside the coastal zone such as this case.
-In short, it is also not appropriate to waive the one-mile prohibition standard due to its potential for cumulative impacts of the same sort associated with this individual case but on a broader scale.
-The intent of the provision is to protect rural agricultural lands and an exception to allow a retail-style winery with public tours, wine tasting, and retail sales runs counter to that LCP objective.
+Experience with projects outside the coastal zone in San Luis Obispo County indicates that these types of large retail-style wineries (with public tours, tasting, and sales) have significantly and adversely altered the rural and agricultural resource values and character of these areas, and such experience can provide a relevant cautionary tale for proposals inside the coastal zone such as this case.
+In short, it is also not appropriate to waive is also important to understand the one-mile prohibition standard due to and any potential exception to it in terms of its potential for cumulative impacts of the same sort associated with this individual case but on a broader scale.
+Again, tThe intent of the provision is to protect rural agricultural lands and any exception to allow a-retail-style winery activities (with public tours, wine tasting, and retail sales) must be carefully considered based on the facts on the particular case to ensure that it does not runs counter to that LCP objective.